Welcome to Salt Spring Zen Circle!

 After reading about our group and the various practice opportunities we offer, we hope you will feel free to join us at any time, whether you are completely new to meditation or Zen, or have experience in Zen or any other meditation tradition.

-Salt Spring Zen Circle Society is a grassroots Zen meditation group, led by Eihei Peter Levitt, who was fully authorized as a Zen teacher in the Suzuki-roshi lineage by Zoketsu Norman Fischer of Everyday Zen.
+Salt Spring Zen Circle Society is a lay Zen practice community, led by Eihei Peter Levitt, who was fully authorized as a Zen teacher in the Suzuki-roshi lineage by Zoketsu Norman Fischer of Everyday Zen.
 Peter founded the Salt Spring Zen Circle and has been our teacher since 2001.
 In 2017, Salt Spring Zen Circle incorporated as a society.

 Both experienced zen practitioners and people who are somewhat new to Zen may like to further their practice by joining us for our half-day of practice.
 In general, these are offered five times a year on the last Sunday of the month.
 These meetings are led by students and include an opportunity to practice zazen, explore a traditional zen text, and discuss with others how zen practice may apply to everyday life.

-Twice a year, in the spring and fall, we offer either a four day traditional Zen retreat (called sesshin in Japanese) or a study retreat on Salt Spring Island.
-This silent retreat is a profound opportunity to experience Zen sitting, walking, eating, working, dharma talks, private meetings with the teacher and more in a formal, traditional manner.
+In the spring and fall we offer either a four day traditional Zen retreat (called sesshin in Japanese) or a study retreat on Salt Spring Island.
+These silent retreats are a profound opportunity to experience Zen sitting, walking, eating, working, dharma talks, private meetings with the teacher and more in a formal, traditional manner.